 - 1. Public Law 104-208 has amended Title 18, United States Code, Sections 921, 922 and 925, making unlawful for any person convicted of a misdemeanor crime of domestic violence (spouse abuse, parent abuse, child abuse, etc.) to ship, transport, possess or receive firearms or ammunition.
 Presently, there are no exceptions or time limits included in this law. - 2.
 Therefore, anyone ever convicted of the subject crime(s) would be affected by its provisions.
-Since a person convicted of a misdemeanor crime of domestic violence can NOT possess a firearm or ammunition, such a person may NOT perform as an armed Contract employee.
+Since a person convicted of a misdemeanor crime of domestic violence can NOT possess a firearm or ammunition, such a person may NOT perform as an armed Contract employee

+urmed C influer employee.

-3a.
-Have you ever been convicted of a misdemeanor crime of domestic violence, as defined by 18 U.S.C. §921(a)(33)?
+3a. defined - you ever been convicted of a misdemeanor crime of domestic violence, S.C. §921(a)(33)? as

 YES NO

-3b.
-If you answered YES, provide the following information with respect to each conviction:
+3b. ou answered YES, provide the following information with respect to ea ch

-- a.
+a.
 Court/Jurisdiction:

-- b.
+b.
 Docket/Case Number:

-- c.
+c.
 Statute/Charge:

-- d.
+d.
 Date Sentenced:

-3c.
-I certify that, to the best of my information and belief, all of the information provided by me here is true, correct, current, complete and made in good faith.
-I understand that false or fraudulent information provided herein may be grounds for adverse action, up to and including removal, and is also criminally punishable pursuant to Federal law, including 18 U.S.C. §1001.
+me here is fraudulent true, coi informati to the best of my information and belief, all of the information provided rect, current, complete and made in good faith.
+I understand that false on provided herein may be grounds for adverse action, up to and includic criminally punishable pursuant to Federal law, including 18 U.S.C. §1001 or ng

+Signature : Date Signed:

+Name: